csirmaz/TrainableOnlineClustering/README.md

 and test set, as well as the "new" set containing the remaining 2 digits, and convert the data to Lua scripts.
-- Run `TrainCluster.lua` to train the network and then use it to embed the "new" images in 3D, and display it.
+- Run `TrainCluster.lua` to train the network and then use it to embed the "new" images in 3D, and display the result.